 2. That as a condition of granting and continuance of said bond, the Defendant:

-a) Shall stay away, absolutely, directly and indirectly, by person and telephone, from the person, home, school and job of subject to the following exceptions:
+a) Shall stay away, absolutely, directly and indirectly, by person and telephone, from the person, home, school and job of

 [If none write "None."]

 The relationship between the Defendant and the protected person(s) is: